 It was here where the young artist's fascination with the changing character of tenmoku glazes was born.
 When the wood-burning kiln was closed in 1980, he decided to continue his pursuit of this elusive glaze by building his own kiln at his house in Kyoto's Fushimi district.

-Today, Kamada Kōji is one of a small handful of Japanese ceramic artists who have chosen to devote their lives to the research and production of tenmoku.
+Today, Kamada Kōji is one of a small handful of Japanese ceramic artists who has chosen to devote their lives to the research and production of tenmoku.
 Through years of experimentation and practice, Kamada has elevated this originally Chinese glaze to an even higher level of refinement with the introduction of a number of signature glazes - each one adding another facet to the incredible diversity of his art.
 In the process, he has secured his position as one of Kyoto's most outstanding contemporary ceramic artists.

-One of the most noteworthy of Kamada's signature glazes is his yōhen shikō, which he debuted in 2007 after nearly a decade of experimentation.
-Yōhen shikō's characteristic purple halo forms only under the most exacting kiln conditions, and the artist himself still cannot claim mastery over this elusive glaze.
+One of the most noteworthy of Kamada's glazes is his yōhen shikō, which he debuted in 2007 after nearly a decade of experimentation.
+Yōhen shikō's characteristic purple halo forms only under the most exacting kiln conditions, and even the artist himself still cannot claim complete mastery over this elusive glaze.
 However, those pieces that he is able to complete successfully speak most closely to tenmoku's otherworldly association - like heaven's eye.

-Another one of Kamada's signature glazes, ginshō tenmoku, has made a significant impact on his body of work to date - especially with respect to forming.
+Another one of Kamada's signature glazes, ginshō tenmoku, has made a significant impact on his body of work to date, especially with respect to forming.
 Where other tenmoku glazes, especially those in the yōhen line, develop best when there is a constant gravitational pull, like on the inside of a tea bowl, the metallic quality of ginshō tenmoku forms at any gradient or irregular angle, and this has afforded the artist with the latitude to experiment with vessel shapes of nearly any type.